cellplatform/platform-0.2.0/README.md

 <p>&nbsp;</p>

 ## Human Systems
 (aka. the "all of us").
 Social/relational networks and people, scale.
+"People" not "users."

 <p>&nbsp;</p>